 This was a £149 million development and it shows.
 Only reaching completion in 2016, the hotel is thoroughly modern throughout and one of the AccorHotel groups flagships for the Novotel brand.

-The striking concrete X shapes that form the entrance to the Novotel are not just for show.
-They actually help support the building, and were structurally essential in the design due to the narrow plot width.
+The striking concrete X-shapes that form the entrance to the Novotel are not just for show.
+They help support the building, and were structurally essential in the design due to the narrow plot width.

 In a similar vein to other local developments such as the Crossrail Place gardens, and West India Quay, Koncept ID settled on the areas import heritage and a docklands theme.
 The result is very impressive, with nautical themed conference rooms and tasteful nods to this heritage throughout — feature walls created of replica importation crates, rum bottles, warehouse crittal windows and more.

-The multiple-use office / residential / public viewing platform combination of the Shard takes the crown as the highest building in the UK with hotel accommodation.
+Ok, the multiple-use office, residential, public viewing platform combination of The Shard takes the crown as the highest building in the UK with hotel accommodation.

 What would panoramic views be without the ability to share them?
 For those that can’t visit Bōkan or enjoy the panoramic view from the hotels’ rooftop terrace, there is a webcam installed at the summit of the hotel.

-To get a taste of the views from the top, the webcam runs 24/7 and can be found below.
+To get a taste of the views from the top, the webcam is free to access, runs 24/7, and can be found below.